 Analysis of Matriarchy to Patriarchy in The Oresteia

 The shift from matriarchy to patriarchy in Aeschylus’s ancient Greek tragedy The Oresteia happens gradually.
 The trilogy’s first play ends with a strong sense of matriarchy, portrayed by Clytemnestra after she murders her husband Agamemnon.
 The trilogy then shifts into a short state of relative limbo after Clytemnestra is murdered by her son Orestes and Orestes exiles himself from his home, leaving no one to assume power.
 Finally, patriarchy is re-established through the trial of Orestes by Athena.
-Throughout the play, this power shift can be seen not only on the mortal level but the divine level as well, with the play ultimately culminating in a new societal structure centered around democracy enforced by the restructuring of the Furies into the Eumenides.
+Throughout the play, this power shift can be seen not only on the mortal level but the divine level as well, with the play ultimately culminating in a new societal structure centered around democracy, enforced by the restructuring of the Furies into the Eumenides.

 Agamemnon, the trilogy’s first play, begins with Clytemnestra forcefully taking power from her husband Agamemnon who has just returned from overthrowing Troy.
 She does not do this without good reason, however.
 Before heading off to war, Agamemnon ritualistically sacrificed their virgin daughter Iphigenia, viewing it as a necessity for his army’s success in the battles to come.
 The sacrifice of their daughter solidifies Clytemnestra’s hatred for her husband, and she begins plotting his destruction over the ten years that he is gone.
 She murders Agamemnon within his palace, shortly after his arrival in Argos.
 After this act of bloodshed, she announces to the chorus surrounding the palace that her lover Aegisthus will rule over them now.
 This announcement is quickly proven to be empty, as Clytemnestra immediately begins directing Aegisthus’ actions, showing who is truly in charge in their relationship.
 Her behavior challenges the ideals of what the quintessential ancient Greek woman was supposed to represent.
 Not only that, but her desire to rule over Argos goes against fundamental ideas about rule in ancient Greece.
 Clytemnestra epitomizes the flaws feared by ancient Greek men.
 She allows her emotions to cloud her judgement, and she refuses to abide by ancient Greek societal expectations of her gender.

 Matriarchy was a foreign and unaccepted concept in ancient Greece.
 The idea of women holding a seat of power is something that counteracts the political structures in place at the time, one in which men held political and societal authority while women remained complacent, submissive, and uneducated.
 The reason for the political structures being the way that they were revolved around not only the societal gender roles in place, but the beliefs of how the minds of men and women worked in ancient Greece.
 Men were regarded as logical and rational in their decision making, something that was vital for someone in a position of leadership.
 Women, on the other hand, were regarded as illogical, irrational, and prone to letting their emotions rule over their judgement.
 Because of these “flaws”, women were deemed unfit to rule or hold any leadership positions in their society.
 Instead, they were expected to have children, remain at home, and take care of the household.
 Clytemnestra challenges all the societal norms of women in ancient Greece, and thus her matriarchal rule is doomed from the beginning.
-The basic beliefs in how Greek society should be ruled are challenged in the last play of the trilogy.
+The basic beliefs about how Greek society should be ruled are challenged in the last play of the trilogy.
 However, before that takes place the political climate in Argos is thrown into turmoil during the aftermath of Orestes’ vengeful murder of Clytemnestra.